Mario Gaspar: Watford

 On 29 July 2022, Mario Gaspar signed for EFL Championship club Watford.
 He made his league debut on 8 August, a 77th-minute substitute for Hassane Kamara in the 1–1 draw at West Bromwich Albion.

+Mario Gaspar was released in July 2023, having reached an agreement to cancel his contract.

+Elche

+On 31 July 2023, Mario Gaspar returned to Spain, joining second-tier Elche CF on a one-year contract with an option for a further year.

 International career

 Mario Gaspar earned 16 caps for Spain at youth level, including two for the under-21s.
-He received his first call up to the full side in October 2015, making his debut on the 12th by scoring the game's only goal in Ukraine – the last round, the nation had already secured the first position in its group – for the UEFA Euro 2016 qualifiers.
+He received his first call up to the senior side in October 2015, making his debut on the 12th by scoring the game's only goal in Ukraine – the last round, the nation had already secured the first position in its group – for the UEFA Euro 2016 qualifiers.
 He repeated the feat the following match, scoring an overhead kick to open a 2–0 friendly win against England in Alicante, with the strike being nominated for the FIFA Puskás Award.